Follow me on Twitter @RobShmerling

 They looked at the brain scans of more than 1,000 young people between the ages of 7 and 29 and divided different areas of the brain into 7,000 regions to determine whether one side of the brain was more active or connected than the other side.
 No evidence of "sidedness" was found.
 The authors concluded that the notion of some people being more left-brained or right-brained is more a figure of speech than an anatomically accurate description.

 On the other hand, researchers continue to study brain laterality – that is, which parts (and sides) of the brain are dominant when considering different brain functions such as language skills or facial recognition.

 The bottom line

-If you’ve always thought of yourself as a “numbers person” or a creative sort, this research doesn’t change anything.
-But it’s probably inaccurate to link these traits to one side of your brain.
-We still don’t know a lot about what determines individual personality; but it seems unlikely that it’s the dominance of one side of the brain or the other that matters.
+If you've always thought of yourself as a "numbers person" or a creative sort, this area of research doesn't change anything.
+But it's probably inaccurate to link these traits one side of your brain.
+We still don't know a lot about what determines individual personality; but it seems unlikely that it's solely the dominance of one side of the brain or the other that matters most.